robert-baldwin/pg-rebac/README.md

 This describes a User-Object relationship where User 1 is a viewer of Document 1.

-To perform a check to see if the user can edit the document we can use the following cypher query:
+To perform a check to see if the user can view the document we can use the following cypher query:

 ```cypher
 MATCH (User {id: 1})-[:viewer]->(Object {id: 1, namespace: "doc"});